Vietnam.vn - Nền tảng quảng bá Việt Nam

 The majesty of the dragon on the roof of King Tu Duc's tomb.

 According to researchers, the royal dragon and the folk dragon are different.
 The dragon symbolizing the emperor must have 81 positive scales, 36 negative scales, a 9-section body, and 5 claws on its feet.
-The folk dragon usually has only 3 or 4 claws on its feet; or the dragon is transformed into other forms such as python, giao long, long ma, con cu, or chrysanthemum dragon, bamboo dragon, etc.
+The folk dragon usually has only 3 or 4 claws on its feet; or the dragon is transformed into other forms such as python, giao long, long ma, cu, or chrysanthemum dragon, bamboo dragon...

 A rather whimsical depiction of a dragon facing the sun in enamel on the roof of King Dong Khanh's tomb.

-A beautiful bronze dragon statue cast in 1842 placed in front of the Duyet Thi Duong theater in the Imperial City, Hue.
+A beautiful bronze dragon statue cast in 1842 in front of the Duyet Thi Duong theater in the Imperial City, Hue.

 Here are some typical and unique dragon decoration styles in Nguyen Dynasty fine arts.
 For example, in the two octagonal houses on both sides of Kien Trung Tower in the Forbidden City, all the dragons on the roof of the building face outwards, not in the usual "returning dragon" style, this is a rather interesting exception.

-Or like at the Ngung Hy Palace, Dong Khanh Tomb, where the two gables and the gables are closed, the dragon is decorated in the form of a "tiger seal" with a dragon's face looking straight ahead with its mouth holding the word "Tho" or a circle.
+Or like at the Ngung Hy Palace, Dong Khanh Tomb, where the two gables and gables are closed, the dragon is decorated in the form of a "tiger seal" with a dragon's face looking straight ahead with its mouth holding the word "Tho" or a circle.

 There is a very special case in Long An Palace, the entire truss system supporting the roof of the building is made of solid wood and carved with dragon motifs with extremely sophisticated techniques.
-These are carvings considered masterpieces of traditional Vietnamese wood carving art.
+These carvings are considered masterpieces of traditional Vietnamese wood carving art.

 A lively painting on the main gate of Dong Khanh King's tomb.